Tonga races to prevent a ‘tsunami of covid’ as rescue efforts begin after underwater volcano disaster

 “As much as we are going to send assistance, we will still need to follow the covid-19 protocols to keep the people in the population safe, rather than … [have] a tsunami of covid hitting Tonga,” a senior Tongan diplomat in Canberra, Curtis Tuihalangingie, told Australian public radio Tuesday.

 The first clear images of the destruction wrought by the eruption and subsequent tsunami emerged Tuesday after a New Zealand military surveillance flight returned from the area.
-The aerial photos show land and trees blanketed in ash on Nomuka, a small island near the volcano.
+The aerial photos show land and trees blanketed in ash on Nomuka, a small island near the Hunga Tonga-Hunga Ha’apai volcano.

 Tonga has been largely cut off from the world since the twin disasters, which damaged an undersea communications link.
 Some local calls were restored over the weekend, but contact with islands near the volcano has been severely limited, making it difficult for officials to establish the extent of the damage and any casualties.

 Tongan authorities on Tuesday confirmed that at least two people had died, reportedly including a British woman who was killed by the tsunami.
-Officials have declared a state of emergency and were meeting with representatives from Australia and New Zealand, the region’s two wealthiest powers, to discuss ways they could assist on Tuesday.
+Officials have declared a state of emergency and were meeting with representatives from Australia and New Zealand, the region’s two wealthiest countries, to discuss ways they could assist.

 United Nations officials said a distress signal had been detected from the low-lying Ha’apai group of islands, raising “particular concern” for the residents there.
 A satellite image circulating on social media, apparently taken during the New Zealand surveillance mission, rated the damage on Mango island as “catastrophic.”